AminaBank/livedeb/resources/skeleton/home/satoshi/gpg_yubi/YubiKeySetup.md

 - Insert and mount a USB stick.
 - Copy the folder "/home/satoshi/Desktop/gnupg_temp" to the USB stick
 - Unmount and remove the USB stick.
 - Insert the USB stick together with the paper containing the PUK into a temper evident bag, and close it.
+This is an unencrypted backup.
+Handle it with the necessary care, and never connect this USB stick to an online computer.
 - Insert and mount a second USB stick.
 - Copy the file "/home/satoshi/Desktop/gnupg_temp/public_NICKNAME.asc" to the USB stick
 - Unmount and remove the USB stick.
+- Moving the master key to a second YubiKey is left as an excercise for the reader.
+- If you want to elevate the security of the keys, you can also initialize multiple Yubikeys, and not make a backup.

 ## Set up the key on your work cmoputer